dora-metrics/pelorus/docs/philosophy/bridge_outcomes.md

 !!! further-reading "Further Reading"

-    For more information about outcomes, read [Outcomes over Outputs](https://www.amazon.com/Outcomes-Over-Output-customer-behavior/dp/1091173265) by Josh Seiden.
+    For more information about outcomes, read [Outcomes over Outputs :octicons-link-external-24:](https://www.amazon.com/Outcomes-Over-Output-customer-behavior/dp/1091173265) by Josh Seiden.

-!!! abstract
+!!! further-reading "Further Reading"

-    For our definition of Business Results, read [Project to Product](https://projecttoproduct.org/the-book/) by Mik Kirsten.
+    For our definition of Business Results, read [Project to Product :octicons-link-external-24:](https://projecttoproduct.org/the-book/) by Mik Kirsten.

 ## Searching for communication gaps